torvalds/linux/Documentation/driver-api/cxl/platform/bios-and-efi.rst

-If your platform includes memory holes intersparsed between your CXL memory, it is recommended to utilize multiple decoders to cover these regions of memory, rather than try to program the decoders to accept the entire range and expect Linux to manage the overlap.
+If your platform includes memory holes intersparsed between your CXL memory, it is recommended to utilize multiple decoders to cover these regions of memory, rather than try to program the decoders to accept the entire range and expect GNU/Linux to manage the overlap.

 For example, consider the Memory Hole described above ::